kimbring2/MOBA_RL/README.md

 ## 3. Training Environment
 You need to build the Docker image of Dotaservice mentioned in [README](https://github.com/TimZaman/dotaservice/blob/master/docker/README.md) of Docker of the dotaservice.

+Unlike Derk game, each Dotaservice occupies more than 1GB of memory.
+Therefore, it is good to run them separately on a mini PC without a GPU.
+Then, Learner and Actor of IMPALA RL need to be ran on a PC with a GPU.

 <img src="image/training_environment.png " width="800">